0xAX/linux-insides/SyncPrim/sync-3.md

     return -ETIME;
 ```

 Where we do almost the same that we did in the `interrupted` label.
 We delete task from the list of lock waiters, but return the `-ETIME` error code.
-If a task has no pedning signal and the given timeout is not expired yet, the given `state` will be set in the given task:
+If a task has no pending signal and the given timeout is not expired yet, the given `state` will be set in the given task:

 ```C
 __set_task_state(task, state);